YubinLiu/LeetCode/Problem/104_Maximum Depth of Binary Tree/README.md

 > Runtime: 1ms.

 ### Second Try
 Use iterative method.
-Two stack, one is to keep the node, the other is to keep each node's depth, get the maximum one and return.
+Two queue, one is to keep the node, the other is to keep each node's depth, get the maximum one and return.
->Note: Recursive method is clearer and shorter.
+>Note: Clear what you write!
+Don't just think queue and stack is both container, they are different!

 > Source Code: SecondSolution.java